prazdevs/gatsby-plugin-reading-time/README.md

 <h1 align="center">gatsby-plugin-reading-time</h1>
 <p align="center">A Gatsby plugin to estimate your markdown files reading time.</p>

-> _This plugin is sort of a fork from [`gatsby-remark-reading-time`](https://github.com/syntra/gatsby-remark-reading-time) update and with added configuration._
+> _This plugin is sort of a fork from [`gatsby-remark-reading-time`](https://github.com/syntra/gatsby-remark-reading-time) updated and with added configuration._

 ## ✨ Features